No Result

 Image Courtesy of Good Tuesday

-During lockdown, she started designing her own birthday calendars and putting them on Etsy, where they proved to be widely popular – it was featured in the Etsy newsletter.
+Michele Ferron founded Good Tuesday acciently.
+During lockdown, she started designing her own birthday calendars and putting them on Etsy.
+They were featured in the Etsy newsletter.
 She went on to invest in her own Shopify platform to scale her e-commerce business.

 View this post on Instagram